SciBorgo/Missing-data/paper/paper.md

 ## Practices to avoid

 Practice to avoid: *Unreported missing values.* While not always the case, even if not reported, missing data can be obvious.
-For example, a recent study examined the relationship between match performance indicators and outcome, in Australian Football between the 2001 and 2016, where at least one of the 91 performance indicators ('meters gained') included in the analysis was not available over the entire 2001-2016 period [@Young2019]**Check this reference**.
+For example, a study examined the relationship between match performance indicators and outcome, in Australian Football between the 2001 and 2016 [@Young2019], where at least one of the 91 performance indicators ('meters gained') included in the analysis was not available over the entire 2001-2016 period [@Young2019_mention_of_missing].
 This was not noted anywhere in the paper, or in the supplementary materials.
 It is unknown whether imputation was undertaken.
 Without these details, it is difficult for other analysts and researchers to use and/or extend the ideas presented in the paper, or reproduce the